 '''

 /etc/sudoers:

 Allow all commands except shell

 johnny ALL=(root) ALL,!/bin/sh

 Always allows all commands because ALL is matched last

+'''

+'''

 puddles ALL=(root) !/bin/sh,ALL

 LDAP equivalent of johnny

-'''

-'''

 Allows all commands except shell

 dn: cn=role1,ou=Sudoers,dc=my-domain,dc=com

 objectClass: sudoRole

 objectClass: top

 cn: role1

 sudoUser: johnny

 sudoHost: ALL

 sudoCommand: ALL

 sudoCommand: !/bin/sh

 LDAP equivalent of puddles

 Notice that even though ALL comes last, it still behaves like

 role1 since the LDAP code assumes the more paranoid configuration

 dn: cn=role2,ou=Sudoers,dc=my-domain,dc=com

 objectClass: sudoRole

 objectClass: top

 cn: role2

 sudoUser: puddles

 sudoHost: ALL

 sudoCommand: !/bin/sh

-sudoCommand: ALL

 '''

-Another difference is that negations on the Host, User or Runas are currently ignored.
+Another difference is that it is not possible to use negation in a sudoUser, sudoRunAsUser or sudoRunAsGroup attribute.
 For example, the following attributes do not behave the way one might expect.